 This is a sponsored post.
 All opinions are my own.

 Why Every Child Needs to Be Introduced to Coding

 Children have the extraordinary ability to easily absorb what seems incredibly technical, and challenging to an adult mind.

 Introducing coding to a child, at an early age, helps develop several cornerstone life skills.

 - Kindle creativity

 - Improve communication skills.

-Both Ana and Sam signed up for 8 classes introducing them to the basics of coding, with the White Hat Jr. team.
+Both Ana and Sam signed up for 8 classes introducing them to the basics of coding, with an online coding school.